-Up on the 26th floor of the Reval Hotel Latvija on Elizabetes you’ll find the Skyline Bar.
+Upon the 26th floor of the Reval Hotel Latvija on Elizabetes you’ll find the Skyline Bar.
 Here you can sip on a cocktail while enjoying incredible views of Riga.
 If you can, try and get one of the window-side seats at dusk, where you can sip your drink and watch as Riga lights up beneath you.
 Also, make sure to check out the bathrooms, where you’ll be able to see some of the best views of Old Town.

 For something a bit different, go for a drink in a Mad House on Kaļķu.
 A stone’s throw from the Freedom Monument, it has both a top location and a great atmosphere.
 Inside, you’ll find an eclectic mix of kitschy designs.
 The booths to the left as you walk in are reminiscent of rooms, and one has a really cool faux-window complete with drapes and a cityscape just outside.
-Over on the other side of the substantial bar island you can chill out at one of the many table with a drink.
+Over on the other side of the substantial bar island, you can chill out at one of the many tables with a drink.
 There’s a dance floor down the back and the place can get pretty packed with people shaking a leg to the dance tunes preferred here.

 One of Old Town’s favourites, Cuba Café is a boho bar with a cool atmosphere and a great drinks menu.
 Popular with a youngish crowd, this bar lives up to its name with lots of Cuban bits and pieces scattered around, as well as lively Cuban music cranked up on the bar’s impressive sound system.